Inns of Court: Serjeants' Inn

 Another important inn, Serjeants' Inn, was dissolved in 1877 and its assets were, controversially, distributed amongst the existing members.
 The membership of the Inn had consisted of a small class of senior barristers called serjeants-at-law, who were selected from the members of the other four inns and had exclusive rights of audience in certain Courts.
-Their pre-eminence was affected by the new rank of Queen's Counsel, which was granted to barristers who were not serjeants.
+Their pre-eminence was affected by the new rank of King's Counsel, which was granted to barristers who were not serjeants.
 The serjeant's privileges were withdrawn by the government in the 19th century, no more serjeants were appointed, and they eventually died out.
 The area now known as Serjeants' Inn, one of two sites formerly occupied by the Serjeants (the other being in Chancery Lane), was purchased by the Inner Temple in 2002.

 It was formerly the custom for senior judges to join Serjeants' Inn, thereby leaving the Inn in which they had practised as barristers.
 This meant that the Masters of the Bench of the four barristers' Inns of Court were mostly themselves barristers.
 Since there is now no Serjeants' Inn, judges remain in the Inns which they joined as students and belonged to as barristers.
 This has had the effect of making the majority of the Masters of the Bench senior judges, either because they become benchers when appointed as judges, or because they become judges after being appointed as benchers.